Sp1l/LibreBSD-patches/README.md

 	:::make
 	DEFAULT_VERSIONS+=	ssl:libressl-devel
+	# The old way of doing this
+	# WITH_OPENSSL_PORT=	yes
+	# OPENSSL_PORT=		security/libressl-devel

-you can now remove these bits, but then you should rebuild world and kernel after every update of LibreSSL.
+you can now remove these lines, but then you should rebuild world and kernel after every update of LibreSSL.
 Unless the shared library version -and thus the ABI- stay the same. ## Updating LibreSSL

 ## Updating LibreSSL